The variety defined by the matrix of diagonals is $F$-pure: A system of parameters

-In other words, \begin{footnotesize} \end{footnotesize} \end{claim} We prove the claim by induction on $j$.
+\end{claim} We prove the claim by induction on $j$.
 When $j=1$, it is true.
 Suppose that the claim is true for all integers less than or equal to $j$.
-Then $B^{2(j+1)-1}=B^{2j+1}=B^2B^{2j-1}$.
-Therefore, For now assume that $k>1$. \\
+Then Therefore, For now assume that $k>1$.

 Suppose first that $k+l=n-j+1$.
 Then

 Next, suppose that $k+l=n+j+2$

 Finally, consider the case when $k+l\leq n-j \text{ or } k+l \geq n+j+3$.
 We have that